-Cancer Rehabilitation and MOCA Training
+Cancer Rehabilitation and MOCA Training in Portland, OR

-Cancer Survivor Rehabilitation Program at Bridgetown Physical Therapy and Training Studio
+Cancer Survivor Rehabilitation Program at Bridgetown Physical Therapy and Training Studio in Portland, Oregon

 As cancer treatments advance, the number of cancer survivors has significantly increased.
 The American Cancer Society (ACS) reported 14.
 5 million cancer survivors in the US as of 2014 and anticipate an increase to 19 million by the year 2024.
 Although cancer treatments have improved at removing cancer from the body, survivors continue to battle residual physical symptoms that affect one’s quality of life.
 Harrington et al. (Int’l J. Psychiatry Medicine, 2010) stated that symptoms can persist as long as 10 years after completing treatment with a high percentage of survivors experiencing muscle fatigue, muscle wasting, decreased maximal VO2, sleep disturbances, anxiety and depression.